-21. EROSION AND SEDIMENT CONTROL PLAN
+22. EROSION AND SEDIMENT CONTROL PLAN

-- (1) Any person intending to undertake earthworks where there is any risk that sediment generated by the works could become entrained in stormwater must, before stripping vegetation or beginning earthworks, engage a suitably qualified person to prepare an Erosion and Sediment Control Plan that sets out how erosion and sediment from the site will be managed during the earthworks. - (2) The Erosion and Sediment Control Plan must set out how the site of the earthworks will be managed to: - (a) prevent earth or sediment from being washed off the site or otherwise carried in water onto neighbouring properties, roads, or into the stormwater network; - (b) stabilise land to prevent earth slipping onto neighbouring properties, roads, or into the stormwater network; - (c) stabilise entranceways and prevent earth or sediment from being spilled or tracked off the site by people or vehicles; and - (d) control or minimise dust. - (3) An Erosion and Sediment Control Plan must be prepared by a suitably qualified person and in accordance with Environment Canterbury's Erosion and Sediment Control Toolbox. - (4) Any person undertaking earthworks must make the Erosion and Sediment Control Plan available to the Council on request. - (5) The site manager or person undertaking the earthworks must ensure the measures set out in the Erosion and Sediment Control Plan are implemented, monitored and fit for purpose.
+- (1) Any person intending to undertake earthworks must, before stripping vegetation or beginning earthworks, engage a suitably qualified person to prepare an Erosion and Sediment Control Plan that sets out how erosion and sediment from the site will be managed during the earthworks. - (2) The Erosion and Sediment Control Plan must set out how the site of the earthworks will be managed to: - (a) prevent earth or sediment from being washed off the site or otherwise carried in water onto neighbouring properties, roads, or into the stormwater network; - (b) stabilise land to prevent earth slipping onto neighbouring properties, roads, or into the stormwater network; - (c) stabilise entranceways and prevent earth or sediment from being spilled or tracked off the site by people or vehicles; and - (d) control or minimise dust.

+- (3) An Erosion and Sediment Control Plan must be prepared by a suitably qualified person and in accordance with Environment Canterbury's Erosion and Sediment Control Toolbox. - (4) Any person undertaking earthworks must make the Erosion and Sediment Control Plan available to the Council on request. - (5) The site manager or person undertaking the earthworks must ensure the measures set out in the Erosion and Sediment Control Plan are implemented, monitored and fit for purpose.